ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 The solution consists of a set of libraries organised on Clean Design principles.
 It's designed to work in any DotNetCore environment.  `Blazr.Core` and `Blazr.Data` are the two base libraries that can be used for any implementation.  `Blazr.Demo.Core` and `Blazr.Demo.Data` are the two application specific libraries.

-The front end application is an XUnit test project to demonstrate as much as to test.
+The front end application is an XUnit test project to both demonstrate and test the code.

 I use it in Blazor projects.